jamesWith/copernicus-tides-to-GRIB/README.md

 ## 🚀 Usage

-After installing the package (via `poetry run` or as a CLI tool), you can run the script like this:
+After downloading the repository and installing dependencies, you can run the script using Poetry:

 ```bash
 poetry run tideconvert [OPTIONS]